Jey1234567/SmartTempDashboard/README.md

 (Every 5 s)

 A real-time Temperature Graph Dashboard and a full-stack IoT Project built with ASP.NET CORE MVC, SignalR, and Chart.js.
 Data is collected using a NodeMCU ESP8266 + DHT11 Sensor sent with REST API, and visualized dynamically on a web dashboard.
+The server stores the data and broadcasts it to connected clients in real-time using SignalR.

+Live Version:
+The Project is containerized using Docker and deployed to Render, with a managed PostgreSQL database for persistent storage.

 🚀 Features
 1. Real-time updates with SignalR